 Now that you know where to look for help, what can you do to save money?

 As we mentioned earlier the median cost of a traditional funeral in the U.S. is $8,500, so you may be wondering, “Where is all that money going?!”
 Here’s a breakdown for you.

 Many people aren’t aware of the Federal Trade Commission’s (FTC) Funeral Rule, which is intended to protect you, the consumer.
-Although we wish all funeral homes clearly listed their prices on their websites, this isn’t usually the case.
+Although we wish all funeral homes clearly listed their prices on their websites, this isn’t usually the case – according to a 2022 study from the Consumer Federation of America, only 18% of funeral homes list their prices.
 However, the Funeral Rule ensures your right to getting a price list when you ask about funeral arrangements.
 It also protects your right to select only the goods or services you want.